6mile/tvpo/README.md

 That same nation state actor might target a specific application, like Solarwinds, because of who its customers are.
 In this case attackers don't care about the company really, but instead are focused on the application.
 If the attackers compromised a different product at the company their objective still hasn't been met.
 It's Solarwinds they needed to exploit because of its unique value to attackers.

 Each type of target is different and has its own unique supply chain.
 An open-source repository has less moving pieces than a web application hosted in the cloud does.
 An individual software engineer doesn't provide much value themselves, but they act as an avenue to other resources that are the real target.
 An open-source project is really just a git repository, so if its the primary target it will probably not have runtime or cloud components in its unique software supply chain.
 However, almost every software supply chain will require software engineers to develop them, so understand how this affects your threat model and attack priorities.
-Said a different way, software engineers are almost always in attack scope, so keep this in mind when using the TVBP methodology.
+Said a different way, software engineers are almost always in attack scope, so keep this in mind when using the TVPO methodology.

 Let's now talk about **why** you might choose a target...